Beyond Healing

 And identity flexibility can develop through many pathways beyond healing work.
 Some people simply have it.
 Some arrive with it.
 Some access it through direct recognition.
 Some develop it through entirely different routes.

-The gating variable appears to be whether a sense of self has the elasticity to expand to include what is arising - to hold the oil and the water simultaneously without needing to remove either.
+The gating variable appears to be whether a sense of self has the elasticity to expand to include what is arising - to hold the shaded patch and the vast valley simultaneously, without needing to change either.

-The Landing framework explores a related observation: beyond-healing access appears to require having actually arrived where one is.
-Something in the system may need to stop hovering, stop waiting for conditions to improve, and genuinely collapse into being here.
+The Landing framework explores a related observation: beyond-healing access appears to become available through actually landing where one is.
+Something in the system settles - the hovering rests, the waiting for conditions to improve softens, and awareness genuinely arrives here.
 Landing and identity flexibility appear to work together - identity flexibility makes landing feel safe enough to do, and landing makes beyond-healing access experiential rather than conceptual.

 Part 9: What We're Exploring